-- Law & Order infamously heavily implied that Jack McCoy and Claire Kincaid were sleeping together — even Lampshading it in McCoy's first episode (Jack confesses that he's slept with three of his female assistants, marrying two of them.
+- It was infamously heavily implied that Jack McCoy and Claire Kincaid were sleeping together — even Lampshading it in McCoy's first episode (Jack confesses that he's slept with three of his female assistants, marrying two of them.
 Claire discovers that he's only had the three female assistants).
-Their relationship was eventually confirmed (but Jill Hennessey, Claire's actress, had long since left the show at that point).
+Their relationship was eventually confirmed years after Jill Hennessey, Claire's actress, left the show; the circumstances an attorney is basically using Claire's relationship with Jack to discredit both him and Briscoe by bringing up the car accident that Claire died in make Jack less than pleased about it being brought up.
 The show seemed to be trying to pull the same trick with Mike Cutter and Connie Rubirosa, but the relationship never got past the UST stage before the show was cancelled.

-- Happens once in The Nanny.
-A few seasons before Mr. Sheffield and Fran get married, she comes home from a party drunk and stumbles into his room without realising it.
+- In "Strange Bedfellows", Fran Fine comes home from a party drunk and stumbles into Maxwell Sheffield's room without realising it.
 He is doped up on cold meds, so in the morning, neither can recall what happened.
-In the end it is revealed that they did, because Mr. Sheffield had previously stated that he always sings 'Georgie Girl' afterwards and Fran had said that her ears always itch.
+In the end, it's implied that they did, since Maxwell had previously stated that he always sings 'Georgie Girl' afterwards and Fran had said that her ears always itch.
 They each realize this at the same moment.

 - The NCIS episode "Under Covers" toys with this; McGee is clearly left wondering about Tony and Ziva after a pair of FBI agents suggest the two really had sex with each other to maintain their cover during the episode's operation.
 (Various bits of dialogue between Tony and Ziva later in the series make it clear that they didn't.)